gauravacad/IMTECH_DAY2/DAY2/NODE_red_wheather_station.md

 <img width="1125" height="475" alt="image" src="https://github.com/user-attachments/assets/8da7ae9a-63f4-4386-a2f0-71f08db71f1c" />

+### Installation check

+### RUN the Node Red

+### Test hello World

+### On the Mark for Sensor interface with Components/Parts
+- The following are the components required for this post.
+- Raspberry Pi 4B
+- DHT22 – Amazon | or DHT11
+- Breadboard
+- Connecting Wires

 ### Wiring/Schematic

 The image above is the wiring and schematic diagram for this project.
 You can replace the DHT22 with the DHT11 if that is the sensor you have.